tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

  4 / 2 == 2
  5 / 2 == 2
 ```
 ## Counting Multiplications
-How much faster is this "repeated squaring" version than the obvious power algorithm?
+How much faster is the "repeated squaring" version than the obvious power algorithm?
 In other words, how many multiplications does `power_recur_fast` do?
 It is not obvious from looking at the algorithm, and so lets add some extra code to actually count how many multiplications it does:

 ```cpp
 int mult_count = 0;